Do I need to be a Cal-Ore Life Flight (AirMedCare Network) member to use your service?

 How do I request an air ambulance transfer?

-Cal-Ore air ambulance transfers are arranged through medical facilities.
+Cal-Ore fixed-wing air ambulance transfers are arranged through medical facilities.
 Flight coordinators are available 24 hours a day.
-After obtaining required information regarding the flight, the coordinator contacts the pilot, arranges for the appropriate flight crew and communicates with the requesting facility, ensuring that all aspects of the transport are handled promptly and safely.
+After obtaining the required information regarding the flight, the coordinator contacts the pilot, arranges for the appropriate flight crew, and communicates with the requesting facility, ensuring that all aspects of the transport are handled promptly and safely.

 Who arranges ground transportation to and from the aircraft?